 Origin-keyed agent clusters allows developers to opt in to giving up certain cross-origin same-site access capabilities — namely synchronous scripting via document.domain, and postMessage()ing WebAssembly.Module instances.
 This gives the browser more flexibility in implementation technologies.
 In particular, in Chrome, we will use this as a hint to put the origin in its own process, subject to resource or platform limitations.

-Site isolation, i.e. process-per-site, is the current state of the art in protecting websites from each other.
-Certain legacy features prevent us from aligning this protection boundary with the origin boundary.
-Origin isolation allows developers to voluntarily give up these legacy features, in exchange for better isolation.
-Reasons why a site may want better isolation include: performance isolation, allocations of large amounts of memory, side-channel protection (e.g. against Spectre), and improved memory measurement.
+Certain legacy features prevent us from aligning the process boundary with the origin boundary, meaning that sometimes origins share a process with other origins.
+Origin-keyed agent clusters allows developers to voluntarily give up these legacy features, in exchange for potentially getting their own process.
+Reasons why a site may want a separate process include: performance isolation, allocations of large amounts of memory, and improved memory measurement.

 Status in Chromium

 Enabled by default (tracking bug) in:

 - Chrome for desktop release 88